My love for the Soft Dom

 That being said, given how my dynamic (we’re not in a kinky arrangement) is with my boyfriend, who is very much a provider in his personality, and likes to look after me, I’ve been, understandably, asked a few times if I am a Little.

 Elements of DD/lg, is something I’ve had a weird relationship trying to navigate as I’ve been exploring kink.
 In general, I do like cutesy stuff when I’m in the mood for it.
-I like pinks, bows, flowers and very pretty, feminine things.
-I think stuffed animals are adorable and can be for anyone, cuddling one having helped me with anxiety on more than one occasion.
-But the two are not connected.
+I like pinks, bows, flowers, and very pretty, feminine things.
+I think stuffed animals are adorable and can be for anyone.
+Cuddling a stuffed animal has helped calm anxiety on more than one occasion.
+But the two are not connected for me.
 I’ve never really seen it as a ‘Little’ thing.
-I still don’t.
+I’ve never really resonated with the label ‘Little’ and I still don’t.
 No shade Littles, I’m just not one of the club.

-I’ve never really felt a burgeoning need to go back to that headspace that many Littles need.
+I’ve never felt a burgeoning need to go back to that headspace that many Littles need.
 In fact, quite the opposite for me.
-I couldn’t wait to be my own woman, buy my first set of lingerie and feel like a total boss with the freedoms adulthood allows.
+For me, I couldn’t wait to be my own woman, buy my first set of lingerie and feel like a total boss with the freedoms adulthood allows.

-But obviously, labels aren’t the be all and end all.
+But obviously, labels aren’t the be-all and end-all.
 I understand that not all Soft Doms are Daddies and not all Daddy Doms are soft.
-Not all Littles are stuffies and Disney and not all pink wearing, hot-chocolate drinking Disney lovers are Littles.
+Not all Littles are stuffies and Disney lovers and not all pink-wearing, hot-chocolate-drinking Disney lovers are Littles.

 SAFE & LOOKED AFTER